 Although nothing compares to an in-person visit to Olympic National Park, a field trip may not be practical or possible for your school or organization.
 If you are located within 2.5 hours driving time of the Port Angeles Visitor Center, an Olympic education ranger can come to you.

-Commonly referenced as three parks in one, Olympic National Park is truly a wonder of natural diversity.
-The "Ecosystems Olympic" program provides 4th grade students on the Olympic Peninsula an overview of the coastal, rain forest, and mountain ecosystems within Olympic National Park.
-This 90 minute program engages diverse learning styles and scaffolds the basic vocabulary to understanding ecosystems.
-Program occurs during the spring of each year.
-Pre and post visit activities are available, see attached Ecosystems Olympic Pre/Post.
+The "Ecosystem Olympic" program provides 4th grade students on the Olympic Peninsula an overview of the coastal, rain forest, and mountain ecosystems within Olympic National Park.
+This 90 minute program engages diverse learning, scaffolds the basic vocabulary to understanding ecosystems, and incorporates Next Generation Science Standards.
+Programs occur during the spring of each year.
+Learn more by reading our program overview, or jump right into our pre- and post-visit materials.

 Winter Perspectives Series

 Long, dark Pacific Northwest nights got you down?
-Olympic National Park's winter perspectives series is the solution.
+Olympic National Park's Winter Perspectives series is the solution.
 Join researchers, artists, historians, and rangers as they present current projects and new understandings associated with Olympic National Park.
-Programs are from 7-8 PM, the second Tuesday of each winter month.
+Programs are from 7-8 PM, the second Tuesday of each winter month (November through April).
 The Park's partner, Friends of Olympic National Park, provides refreshments prior to the presentation.
 As a reminder, space is limited and seats often fill quickly; please plan accordingly.
-Check back in October for the Winter 2012/13 schedule.
+Check our calendar for dates and details.